Menopause Rash: Causes and Treatment

 Key Takeaways

-• Declining estrogen levels directly impact skin health by reducing collagen production and natural moisture.
+• Declining estrogen levels affect skin structure and hydration, contributing to reduced collagen production and decreased natural moisture.

 What Happens to Skin During Menopause